johnnyferns14/milestone-project-3-recipe/README.md

             - Entering the website, the visitor is presented with the navbar that shows links to the home, login and sign up page.
 Below are the list of the recipies already added to the site.
 Also there is a search and sort section where the user can get the specific recipes based on his/her preference.

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site easily to find content I am looking for.
+            - The website is navigation friendly.
+The user can easily move from one page to another.

         3. As a First Time Visitor, I want to be able to sign up to be able to access the members area of the site.
             - By clicking 'Sign Up' on the navigation bar link, the user is directed to the sign up page where they can enter their name, email id and password to register themselves.